EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 EMDR therapy helps individuals work through traumatic memories, let go of negative feelings, and find better coping strategies.

-How EMDR Therapy Facilitates Memory Reprocessing
+How EMDR Therapy Facilitates Memory Reprocessing:

 EMDR uses the brain’s own processes to help reprocess memories.
 Unlike talk therapies that use words, EMDR uses visual, auditory, or touch-based stimulation.